 Do you often find your mind wandering to the worries that are consuming your day?
 Do you feel chronic pain throughout the day and are struggling to manage it?
 Are you constantly checking your phone for new emails, social media notifications, or text messages?
 Is multitasking the only way that you are able to complete tasks throughout the day?
 If the answer is yes, our pain management Los Angeles physicians have a few techniques that can help you practice mindfulness through chronic pain, the word that everyone's been talking about since the pandemic.

-As difficult as it seems to live with chronic pain, there are ways in which you can holistically cope with pain so that it becomes less debilitating within your everyday lives.
-Through brain training and mindfulness, you can help tailor your own treatment so that it takes into account your individual experiences with pain and its limitations.
+As difficult as it seems to live with chronic pain, there are ways in which you can holistically cope with pain so that it becomes less debilitating within your everyday life.
+Through brain training and mindfulness, you can help tailor your own treatment so that it takes your individual experiences with pain and its limitations into account.
 Although working with a pain management specialist in Los Angeles is ideal, there are ways to manage your mind to control your chronic pain.
-Read on to learn how you can achieve peace and enjoyment within the present moment!

 Starting your Day: Meditation

-Before we dive in, let's define the word "mindfulness."
 Merriam-Webster defines "mindfulness" as "the practice of maintaining a nonjudgmental state of heightened or complete awareness of one's thoughts, emotions, or experiences on a moment-to-moment basis."
 Starting your day with a form of meditation that is intimate and comfortable for you is the ideal way that the day should be started.
 If you've never meditated before, there's no need to worry!
-The pain management Los Angeles physicians have a great beginner's meditation practice that can help you kickstart your day on the right foot.
+The pain management Los Angeles physicians at Interventional Pain Doctors have a great beginner's meditation practice that can help you kickstart your day.

 - Find a quiet spot in your home that gets plenty of natural light.
 We recommend performing the meditation at the start of your day before you've had time to be distracted by your phone or other tasks.